Scintilla-Network/keys/README.md

 - `parse(str: string, options?: { shouldBigInt?: boolean; shouldUint8Array?: boolean }): any` - Parses JSON string
 - `sortObjectByKey(obj: any): any` - Sorts object by key
 - `sortedJsonByKeyStringify(obj: any): string` - Sorts object by key and stringifies object
+- `excludingStringify(obj: any, fieldsToExclude?: string[]): string` - Excludes fields from an object and returns a JSON string

 ### `moniker`